GargiMittal/Birthday-Reminder/README.md

 2. Run the `reminder.py` script using Python.
 Ensure that the path to the `file.txt` is correctly set in the script.

 3. The script will check for birthdays occurring today.
-If there are any birthdays, it will display toast notifications on Windows 10.
+If there are any birthdays, it will display toast notifications.

 ## Running the Application at Startup